iij/fluent-plugin-snmp/README.md

 Fluentd snmp input plugin

-## Installation
+## Installation possibilities

-Add this line to your application's Gemfile:
+- With your application's Gemfile:

-    gem 'fluent-plugin-snmp'
+    `gem 'fluent-plugin-snmp'`

-Or install it yourself as:
+- Install it yourself as:

-    $ gem install fluent-plugin-snmp
+    `$ gem install fluent-plugin-snmp`

+- Intall with td-agent:

+    `$ td-agent-gem install fluent-plugin-snmp`

+- If you are using vanilla Fluentd:

+    `$ fluent-gem install fluent-plugin-snmp`

 ## Usage